nywinewench/fan-fiction-archive/chapter-1-quincy.md

 Then, the world went white.

-Quincy lay sprawled in a daze, ears ringing, slumped against upturned drums.
+Quincy lay sprawled in a daze against upturned drums, ears ringing, mask in pieces.
 Under his hands, he felt fine grains, like sand.
 Over him stood the security android, his pale green eyes reflected in its cold, black faceplate, its rifle at the ready.
 At this distance, another concussive bolt could be lethal.

 "You are trespassing on priv..."